Harshkanoujia/Bank-Mangement-System-Final/README.md

 <h1 align="center">Hi 👋, I'm Harsh</h1>
 <h3 align="center">A passionate Backend developer from Mohali,Punjab</h3>

-- 🔭 Basically this project is a Team Project.
+- 🔭 Basically this project is a Team Project .

-- 🌱 And this project is Bank Management System Final
+- 🌱 This project is Bank Management System Final.

 - 🌱 I’m using the languages in this project are Java and xml.